lightningboss/project-b/Readme.md

 For the moment, this is a demo for a nice sidebar I've designed and built.

 ## How does it look?
 Just take a look at the animated picture.
-Alternatively, you can just clone or download the repo and experience it yourself!
+Or visit [this page](http://lightningboss.github.io/project-b) Alternatively, you can just clone or download the repo and experience it yourself!

 <img src="img/demo.gif" width="360" height="316">